luna-rs/luna/README.md

 The goal of Luna (and its predecessor, Asteria) is to rectify this by being fast and scalable, while still being <b>relatively</b> lightweight and easy to understand.

+# Getting started
+An official client can be found [here](https://gitlab.com/lare96/luna-client), along with the cache.
+To learn more about how to get started with Luna please visit the [wiki](https://github.com/luna-rs/luna/wiki).

 # Acknowledgements
 Much of the inspiration for various features within Luna came from
 - the [Apollo project](https://github.com/apollo-rsps/apollo)